palewire/first-web-scraper/docs/index.rst

   $ python scrape.py

-To write that list out to a comma-delimited file, we need to import Python built-in ``csv`` module at the top of the file.
+To write that list out to a comma-delimited file, we need to import Python's built-in ``csv`` module at the top of the file.
 Then, at the botton, we will create a new file, hand it off to the ``csv`` module, and then lead on a handy tool it has called ``writerows`` to dump out our list of lists.

 .. code-block:: python
     :emphasize-lines: 1,20-22